NATIONAL ZOO & AQUARIUM CONSERVATION TEAM

 Researchers estimate that there are only about 3000 -7500 snow leopards left in the wild.
-No one has an exact count because Snow Leopards are so elusive and inhabit such harsh and remote habitat that they are rarely seen.
+No one knows exactly because Snow Leopards are elusive and inhabit harsh and remote habitats and are rarely seen.
 Their numbers are threatened by a number of factors, including poaching, loss of habitat and prey, and hunting by herders in retribution for killing their livestock.
 They have already disappeared from some areas where they formerly lived, such as parts of Mongolia.

 Please contact the Zoo or donate below if you would like to make a donation to this worthy cause.

 TRAFFIC, the wildlife trade monitoring network, is the leading non-governmental organization working globally on trade in wild animals and plants in the context of both biodiversity conservation and sustainable development.

 Their current focus includes the illegal trade in Rhino horn, the poaching of Tigers for their parts and habitat loss, the decline in shark and ray numbers due to over fishing and the illegal use of endangered animals for medicine and “bush meat”.